abhilashsahu/DjangoRestFramework/README.md

 ### Load the data into DB
 ```
-# Open a termimnal, traverse to prject directory and execute the folling commands to import data from csv
+# Open a termimnal, traverse to project directory and execute the folling commands to import data from csv

 python utilities/load_csv_into_db.py -file_path test_app/data_source/Project_raw_table.csv -model project